Log Lady: In popular culture

 Shortly after Twin Peaks premiered, the contemporaneous new television series Northern Exposure featured a reference to the Log Lady in Season 1, episode 5 "Russian Flu" (1990).
 Several characters find themselves on a viewing platform at a waterfall and peering through the binoculars see a "lady" holding something, which they determine to be a log.
 This happens while music reminiscent of Twin Peaks is playing.

 In Season 1, episode 14 "Mr. Chaney" (1992) of the American television show Eerie, Indiana, the main protagonist, Marshall Teller is rescued from a werewolf by another character known as "The Kid with the Grey Hair" by means of hitting the werewolf on the head with a log.
-Immediately afterwards Marshall exclaims "It's you!" to which The Kid with the Grey Hair responds "Well I ain't the Log Lady."
+Immediately afterwards Marshall exclaims "It's you!" to which The Kid with the Grey Hair responds "Well it ain't the Log Lady."

 In the Darkwing Duck episode "Twin Beaks", Launchpad McQuack acts like the Log Lady, even carrying a log, which advises him and Darkwing to be careful, and going as far as warning them that the cows are not what they seem, mirroring the Log Lady's iconic "The owls are not what they seem." warning.

 The 2010 video game Alan Wake features many references to Twin Peaks, amongst which is a character called the "Lamp Lady", a woman who carries a lamp around in public while uttering cryptic sentences.

 Coulson appears carrying a log in "Dual Spires", an episode of the TV series Psych which parodies Twin Peaks.

 In 2014, Coulson reprised the role of the Log Lady in the music video for "Unknown Species" by Pretty Little Demons.

 The video game Deadly Premonition which is heavily influenced by Twin Peaks, features a character called Roaming Sigourney, also known as Granny with the Pot, who roams the town always carrying a pot containing an unknown dish.
 She claims that the Pot knows things that may pertain to the case being investigated in the game.

 In the sixth episode of the first season of the Norwegian teen drama web series Skam there is a Halloween party where character Noora dresses up as Coulson for the party.

 In the video game Thimbleweed Park, heavily influenced by Twin Peaks 2017, the Log Lady is mentioned when the player tries to pick up a pile of wood when playing with one of the characters, Agent Ray.
 She refuses to pick up the wood because she isn't a log lady.